thegrumpys/odop/docs/design/menu.md

 report.
 The user can use the features of the system .PDF utility in order to save the file into the browser's local file system.

-### View : Static Quantities
+### View : Calculation Inputs
-A check in the checkbox will cause "static quantities" (previously known as "constants") to be displayed.
+A check in the checkbox will cause "calculation inputs" (previously known as "constants") to be displayed.

 ### View : Violations